onflow/flow/flips/20211129-cadence-mutability-restrictions.md

 Cadence controls where and to what extent variables can be read and written using a combination of access modifiers and declaration kinds, as described [here](https://docs.onflow.org/cadence/language/access-control/).
-Of note is that the `let` kind does not allow fields to be written to in any scope, whereas `var` allows them to be written in the "Current and Inner" scopes; that is, the scope in which the field was declared, and any scopes contained within that scope.
+Of note is that the `let` kind does not allow fields to be written to in any scope, whereas `var` allows them to be reassigned in the "Current and Inner" scopes; that is, the scope in which the field was declared, and any scopes contained within that scope.

 However, simply writing to a field directly is not the only way in which one can modify a value.
 Consider the following example: